-Intensive Outpatient Programs in Massachusetts: Finding IOP Programs in Massachusetts
+Intensive Outpatient Programs in Massachusetts: Finding IOP Programs in MA

 What is an Intensive Outpatient Program (IOP)?

 Offered in rehab facilities, counseling offices, clinics, and more, intensive outpatient programs (IOPs) in Massachusetts and elsewhere are a type of outpatient rehab.
 While IOPs provide therapies similar to those offered via inpatient facilities, care is slightly less intense and less frequent, and patients stay in their own homes as opposed to the facility.
 Conversely, IOPs offer slightly more rigorous treatment than traditional outpatient programs.

 IOPs in Massachusetts typically require 6 to 30 hours of treatment per week over the span of at least 90 days.1,2 That said, each IOP program is unique, and the level of care selected for each individual should be tailored to their specific needs.

 Sometimes, patients enter treatment via an IOP, perhaps following detox.
 Other times, however, IOPs are used to help those formerly in inpatient settings transition to a lower level of care, allowing them to ease into a new normal following intensive treatment.
 Either way, IOP patients often begin traditional outpatient and/or aftercare programs following the completion of their IOP therapy.

 Given the fact that patients live at home, IOPs are typically best suited to individuals that don’t need 24/7 supervision and that have already completed detox if needed.1 Along with the ongoing motivation to complete treatment, it’s important that IOP patients have transportation to and from therapy as well as a sober home environment.3

 Where Can You Find an IOP in Massachusetts?